qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

 <details>
 <summary>
-<a href="https://ncov.dxy.cn/ncovh5/view/pneumonia">DXY: a Chinese pandemic tracking online platform</a>: A Chinese online platform showing the number of cases locally and globally</summary>
+<a href="https://ncov.dxy.cn/ncovh5/view/pneumonia">DXY</a>: A Chinese pandemic tracking online platform showing the number of cases locally and globally</summary>
 <p>

 * Detailed Description: Daily confirmed, deaths, and recovered cases worldwide.
 There is English version if click "switch to English version", but it doesn't provide dataset to download.